 1. Learning UX

 When you’re just starting out in UX, it’s important to immerse yourself in as much theory as possible.
+Master the fundamentals of UX.
 Here are some high-quality resources for regular reading that will help you to learn all about what UX design is and how to do it.

 .gov sites tend to be some of the most reliable, and Usability.gov is no exception.
 It’s a comprehensive site with really good explanatory articles on what basic UX concepts are and how to apply them.
 They also give really excellent instructions on how to conduct various research methods.
 Even better, they have lots of downloadable templates for these research methods, like recruiting emails, consent forms, and usability testing scripts.